-Even before work from home became popular, businesses had to adapt to changing security demands.
-One major driving force of this change is the innovative strategies attackers have developed to extract data from unsuspecting workers.
+Even before work from anywhere became popular, businesses had no choice but to adapt to changing security requirements.
+One major driver of this change was the innovative strategies attackers have devised to extract data from unsuspecting employees.
+With malicious actors determined to capitalize upon today’s remote working landscape, what steps can employers take to ensure they stay safe?
+Here are five simple ways to protect yourself against cyber threats.

 Social Engineering is a form of manipulation where an attacker targets and coaxes sensitive information from a target.
 This method plays a huge role in many cybersecurity attacks.
 Understanding social engineering helps workers recognize when its being used on them.